Phone : +256 781 451 207

 6 – Mountain gorillas sleep and spend most of their time on the ground

 Mountain gorillaThere is a general believe that primates prefer to stay on top of trees.
 While this may be true for most primates, the same cannot be said of mountain gorillas.
 Adult mountain gorillas are too heavy to climb trees all the time.
 They will only do so if they need to collect ripe fruits from a tree that can support their weight.
 Even so, they do this rarely.
-It is the youngsters that climb short sturdy trees more frequently.
-This is because they are not as heavy as the adults.
+It is the lighter youngsters that climb short sturdy trees more frequently.

 7 – Mountain gorillas are very gentle

-One common stereotype (from King Kong movies) about gorillas in general is that they are violent creatures that will harm one if given a chance to.
-This is far from truth because gorillas are one of the gentlest and peaceful creatures you will ever encounter.
-They live in calm and organized group and rarely attack unless threatened.
-They are very different from chimpanzees which are very aggressive and will hunt other smaller primates or antelopes for meat if a chance presents itself.
+One common stereotype from the King Kong movies about gorillas is that they are violent creatures that will harm one if given a chance.
+This is far from truth because gorillas are one of the most gentle and peaceful creatures you will ever encounter.
+They live in calm and organized groups and rarely attack unless threatened.
+They are very different from chimpanzees which are very aggressive.
+Chimpanzees will hunt other smaller primates or antelopes for meat if a chance presents itself.
 Gorilla charging is very rare.
 Even when agitated, gorillas will first attempt to communicate their displeasure to an intruder.
 It is only when their displeasure is ignored that gorillas become aggressive.

 8 – Mountain Gorillas do not eat meat

 A mountain gorilla diet consists of mainly leaves, flowers, tree bark, stems, roots and ants.
 A silverback can eat 18 kilograms of vegetation in a day to support his massive body.
-Because of the cold conditions they live in, they have plenty to eat but with a notable lack of variety like their lowland cousins.
-Because they feed so much on leaves and tree barks, their diet is high in tannin.
+Because of the colder conditions they live in, they have plenty to eat but with a notable lack of variety like their lowland cousins.
+Feeding so much on leaves and tree barks means their diet is high in tannin.
 These are the same ingredients/compounds that make our coffee and tea bitter.
 It is for this reason that mountain gorillas have stained teeth compared to lowland gorillas.

 9 – Females leave the group on reaching maturity